lingnand/VIMonad/README.md

 * `M-/`: search windows and navigate to the selected one
 * `M-?`: search windows and bring the selected one to the current workspace

+#### Wallpaper prompt

+The wallpaper prompt enables you to switch wallpapers on the fly; it also has a [wallbase backend](https://github.com/sevensins/Wallbase-Downloader) as well as a rss downloader backend (for flickr) for you to search and download wallpapers by tag/description.

+Wallpaper prompt is triggered by `M-z`.
+When the prompt is active, all the windows will be painted semi-transparent so that you can look through them to see the glory of the wallpapers.

 ## Disclaimer